 - What are its benefits?

 Before systems such as eMaint existed, if an organization wanted a CMMS solution, they had to buy, build, and maintain their own IT infrastructure.

 With web-based maintenance management platforms, all you need to manage maintenance throughout your facility is an internet connection.
 Cloud computing makes this possible.
 Cloud computing refers to storing, managing, and processing data on a network of remote servers rather than on a local server or computer.
 Using the cloud benefits organizations in a number of ways, such as minimizing IT infrastructure costs and making it faster and simpler to get applications up and running.

 Software as a Service, or SaaS, refers to software applications delivered and licensed online through a subscription model, rather than purchased, installed, and maintained on individual computers.
 What makes the SaaS model so important?

-- Delivered on a licensing and delivery model
+- Licensing and delivery model

 - Subscription basis

-- Customers can plug in and subscribe to on-demand, anytime, anywhere access
+- Customers receive on-demand, anytime, anywhere access

 - Taking pictures of broken equipment

 - Recording video of best practices for repairing assets